Hongweihuo-Lab/MSQ-Index/README.md

    1. run the shell command: "./multiQuery pos query_db threshold k", where *pos* is the index position, *query_db* is the query graph sets, *threshold* is the edit distance threshold, and *k* is the boosting parameter.

-## Contributors
+## Paper

-### paper
 X. Chen, H. Huo, J. Huan, and J. S. Vitter, et al., MSQ-Index: A succinct index for fast graph similarity search.
-IEEE Transactions on Knowledge and Data Engineering (TKDE), November 20, 2019.
+IEEE Transactions on Knowledge and Data Engineering (TKDE), 33(6):2654-2668, 2021.